netlify/gotrue/README.md

 * **POST /verify**

   Verify a registration or a password recovery.
-Type can be `signup` or `recover` and the `token` is a token returned from either `/signup` or `/recover`.
+Type can be `signup` or `recovery` and the `token` is a token returned from either `/signup` or `/recover`.

   ```json